Nature of Women

 Several commentaries have analyzed women’s exemption from some time-limited positive commandments.
 Abudarham (fourteenth century) explained that a wife was subservient to her husband in order to meet his needs and their marriage would suffer if her husband demanded something from her while she was performing God’s commands.
 Other authorities have said that females were freed from time-bound laws to enable them to use their nurturing nature to manage the home and children without time constraints.
 The nature of a woman to find all her honor within (Psalms 45:14) strengthened the concept that women controlled the private sphere while men dominated public life.

 Women left their houses to shop and sell their wares despite Maimonides’s declaration that nothing was lovelier for a woman than sitting in the corner of her home.
 The Magen Avraham (Abraham Abele ben Hayyim ha-Levi Gombiner, c.
 1637–1683) claims that since women have taken upon themselves to count the days of the omer, they are now equal to men in their obligation.
-Despite their biblical exemption, for centuries women have committed themselves to hearing the shofar, perhaps signaling a change in their status regarding time-limited commandments.
+Despite their biblical exemption, for centuries women have committed themselves to hearing the Ram's horn blown during the month before and the two days of Rosh Ha-Shanah, and at the conclusion of Yom Kippur. shofar, perhaps signaling a change in their status regarding time-limited commandments.
 Females might reason differently from males, but certainly modern Jewish women have mastered Torah scholarship, which for centuries was the exclusive domain of Jewish men.